-- (a) Outdoor space should be at the same level as the indoor space (plus or minus 0.5 m) and contiguous with it. - (b) A strong visual connection should exist between the indoor and outdoor activity areas. - (c) Indoor and outdoor spaces should allow for inter-related indoor and outdoor activities and free movement by children. - (d) The facility should be oriented to facilitate the surveillance of outdoor play areas from the primary indoor activity area.
+- (a) Outdoor space for each program should be at the same level (plus or minus 0.5m) as the indoor space for the same program, (plus or minus 0.5 m) and be contiguous with it. - (b) A strong visual connection should exist between the indoor and outdoor activity areas. - (c) Indoor and outdoor spaces should allow for inter-related indoor and outdoor activities and free movement by children. - (d) The facility should be oriented to facilitate the surveillance of outdoor play areas from the primary indoor activity area.